Discover what’s happening right now, anywhere in the world

-Today there are over 65 million Tweets posted each day, and Twitter's largest users are the coveted 18-34 demographic.
-Believe it or not, more women use Twitter than men.
+Today there are over 500 million Tweets posted each day, and Twitter’s largest users are the coveted 18-34 demographic.
+Believe it or not, more men use Twitter than women.
 And the higher the income, the more likely a person uses Twitter (which is true with most Internet technologies).

-Twitter allows for maximum 140-character messages to be sent, which is friendly for SMS messaging.
+Tweets are restricted to 280-character limits.
 It should be no surprise then that most Twitter users manage tweets through their cell phone.
-A service called "bit.ly" allows you to shorten a URL and send it through your tweet.
+A service called “bit.ly” allows you to shorten a URL and send it through your tweet.
 This allows companies to leverage Twitter to send links to websites, videos, online advertisements, coupons, etc. Many restaurants tweet their daily lunch and drink specials at strategic times of the day to attract customers; many companies tweet secret passwords that can be relayed at the time of purchase for a discount; many companies launch Twitter-based contests to engage customers; and many companies also tweet links to stories they have just posted on their blog to drive traffic.